H.R. 5388: American Artificial Intelligence Leadership and Uniformity Act

 Assigned to Subcommittee on Oversight and Investigations. for review

-Congress moves to freeze state AI rules
+Congress wants to freeze state AI laws for five years

 Why it matters

-What does H.R.
-5388 do?
+What H.R.
+5388 actually does.

 1